railwayhistory/map/doc/progress.md

 ## PL: Poland

-Poland has been split into regions equivalent to the regional railway directorates as they were in 1979.
+Poland has been split into regions mostly equivalent to the regional railway directorates as they were in 1979.

 The overview map currently only covers railway lines.
 Tram, metro, and